asciibeats/samples/README.md

 ## Project Flick

 An online multiplayer board game in space.
 Gather resources, upgrade your faction and use your surroundings to your advantage, gravity included.
-Physics calculations run twice in parallel.
+Physics calculations run twice and in parallel.
 On the server with my own [LuaPort](https://github.com/asciibeats/luaport) for a single source of truth and in the browser to make the game more responsive.

 https://github.com/asciibeats/samples/assets/2955162/1c48b68c-d678-4cff-af03-fdb2cd60f708